 Note: other recipes which are made using sabudana are sabudana idli, sabudana dosa and sabudana upma.

-This Sabudana Recipes collection from the archives first published in September 2013 has been republished and updated on 26 June 2022.
+This Sabudana Recipes collection from the archives first published in September 2013 has been updated and republished on June 2022.